 - problems passing urine or having bowel movements

 New research suggests that brain lesion atrophy, or shrinkage, could be a good indicator of how MS will progress.

 Scientists typically evaluate new MS medications based on their ability to reduce the number of brain lesions.
-However, a 2018 study looked at whether a reduction in the number of brain lesions means that the condition is progressing rather than improving.
+However, a

 The researchers used MRI scans to observe brain lesion shrinkage in 192 people with MS. They found that people with relapsing-remitting MS, the most common type of MS, had the highest number of new lesions.
 However, the lesions atrophied at higher rates in people who had more severe progressive forms of MS.